HGVSnomenclature/hgvs-nomenclature/docs/background/glossary.md

 * frame (reading frame): **frame 1** is the normal reading frame, using the first nucleotide of each coding triplet of the annotated amino acid reference sequence for translation, starting at the A of the ATG translation initiation codon (nucleotide c.1): **frame 2** is the reading frame using the second nucleotide of the annotated amino acid reference sequence as first nucleotide of a coding triplet for translation in the shifted reading frame: **frame 3** is the reading frame using the third nucleotide of the annotated amino acid reference sequence as first nucleotide of a coding triplet for translation in the shifted reading frame.

 * frame shift: a sequence change between the translation initiation (start) and termination (stop) codon where, compared to a reference sequence, translation shifts to another reading frame ([_protein_](../../recommendations/protein/frameshift/))

-* fusion transcript: a transcript (RNA molecule) which consist of parts of transcripts from two or more genes, resulting from a translocation, deletion, or inversion.
+* gene fusion: the joining of two or more genes resulting in a chimeric transcript and/or a novel interaction between a rearranged regulatory element with the expressed product of a partner gene (a regulatory fusion).

+* genomic rearrangement: see *Structural Variant (SV)*

-* haplotype: contiguous set of genetic variants that are co-located on one chromosome (molecule) and are inherited from the same parent
+* haplotype: contiguous set of genetic variants that are co-located on one chromosome (molecule) and are inherited from the same parent.

 * hemizygous: an individual having **only one allele** at a given locus, either because the allele is absent (X and Y chromosome in males) or lost (deleted) (based on [MESH](http://www.ncbi.nlm.nih.gov/mesh?term=hemizygous)).